LAC-Tech/interlog/README.md

 - Assume linux, 64 bit, little endian - for now
 - Provide hooks to sync but actual HTTP (or whatever) server is out of scope
 - Do the dumbest simplest thig you can and test the hell out of it

+### Sync Strategy

+(TODO: I prototyped this in another repo, figure out which one and link it).

+Logs are append only.
+So the causal state of each log can be expressed by a single lamport clock - essentially the log length.

+From there, we can capture the causal state of a distributed set of logs with a Version Vector per replica.

+Looking at it from another angle, each replica constitutes a single GSet, and sync is achieved by delta-state CDRT merge.